dffischer/waf-gnome-shell-extension/README.md

 # waftool for gnome-shell extensions

-This tool teaches [Waf](http://waf.io) to install gnome-shell extensions.
+This tool teaches [Waf](http://waf.io) to install gnome-shell extensions for a single user or globally.

 ## Usage